edinnen/homework-automator-5000/README.md

-# homework-automator-5000
+#NLTK Syntax Tree Generator

-NLTK Syntax Tree Generator
+Asks for an input sentence then draws the tree and prints tree in LaTeX qtree format